 Cross-listed courses.
-Any course officially cross-listed under Economics in the Bulletin counts as an elective for the Economics major.
+Any course officially cross listed under Economics in the Bulletin counts as an elective for the Economics major.
 Each of the cross-listed undergraduate classes is considered a lower-level elective.
-Note that not all of these courses have Econ 2a, 10a, or 20a as a prerequisite.
+Note that not all these courses have Econ 2a, 10a, or 20a as a prerequisite.
 Only one course that does not have Econ 2a, 10a, or 20a as a prerequisite can count toward the major or toward the minor for students who entered Brandeis in Fall 2020 or later.
 For students who entered Brandeis before Fall 2020, a course can count as an elective for the minor only if it has Econ 2a, 10a, or 20a as a prerequisite.
-Currently, the cross-listed courses that have Econ 2a, 10a, or 20a as a prerequisite are Bus 6a, Bus 10a, HSSP 104b, and LGLS 127b.
+Currently, the cross-listed courses that have Econ 2a, 10a, or 20a as a prerequisite are Bus 6a, Bus 10a, and HSSP 104b.

-Brandeis International Business School (IBS) Courses.
-Prior to registration each semester, the Economics Department distributes a newsletter or registration memo that includes a list of IBS classes with spaces for undergraduates.
-Students wishing to enroll in IBS courses must get a consent code from Leslie Yancich (lesliey@brandeis.edu).
-Many IBS courses are taught as modules (2-credit half-semester courses); the Undergraduate Advising Head can approve 2 appropriate modules as a single economics elective.
-Note: As for undergraduate courses, students who wish to enroll in IBS courses must satisfy the prerequisites for those courses.
+Brandeis International Business School (BIBS) Courses.
+Prior to registration each semester, the Economics Department distributes a newsletter or registration memo that includes a list of BIBS classes with spaces for undergraduates.
+Students wishing to enroll in BIBS courses must get a consent code from Leslie Yancich (lesliey@brandeis.edu).
+Many BIBS courses are taught as modules (2-credit half-semester courses); the Undergraduate Advising Head can approve 2 appropriate modules as a single economics elective.
+Note: As for undergraduate courses, students who wish to enroll in BIBS courses must satisfy the prerequisites for those courses.

-Many IBS courses, usually those that are pre-professional and lack economic content, do NOT count as Economics electives.
-Students with a question about whether a specific IBS course counts (other than those described immediately below), should contact the Undergraduate Advising Head.
-Any 300-level (PhD) course counts as an UPPER-LEVEL elective.
-The PhD courses most commonly taken by qualified undergraduates are Econ 301a, 302a, 303a, and 304a.
-Econ 202a, Econ 260a, Fin 201a, and Fin 202a are Lemberg "core" courses that are equivalent in level and content to Economics UPPER-LEVEL electives.
-Undergraduates who are NOT in the Lemberg program cannot take these courses and must take the corresponding undergraduate Economics courses instead (Econ 161a, 160a, 171a, and 174a, respectively).
-(The one exception to this rule is Fin 202a, which is open to undergraduates in some semesters since Econ 174a is no longer offered.)
+Some BIBS courses, usually those that are pre-professional and lack economic content, do NOT count as Economics electives.
+Students with a question about whether a specific BIBS course counts (other than those described immediately below), should contact the Undergraduate Advising Head.
+Any 300-level (PhD) Econ course counts as an UPPER-LEVEL elective.
+The PhD courses most often taken by qualified undergraduates are Econ 301a, 302a, 303a, and 304a.
+Econ 202a, Econ 260a, Fin 203a, and Fin 204a are Lemberg "core" courses that are equivalent in level and content to Economics UPPER-LEVEL electives.
+Undergraduates who are NOT in the Lemberg program cannot take these courses and must take the corresponding undergraduate Economics courses instead (Econ 161a, Econ 160a, Econ/Fin 171a, and Fin 104a, respectively).
 For BA/MA students, these Lemberg courses DO COUNT toward the Economics UPPER-LEVEL elective requirement.
 Similarly, undergraduate students should take Econ 80a rather than Econ 207a and Econ 184b rather than Econ 213a.
 Only undergraduates who have formally entered the BA/MA program should take Econ 207a and Econ 213a rather than the corresponding undergraduate courses.